MRPT/mrpt/doc/mrpt_example1/README.txt

 (in Unix) installed in the system.

 Invoking
-- In Windows: "cmakesetup ."
+- In Windows: "cmake-gui ."
 - Unix: "ccmake ."

 should be enough to create the Makefiles.
 Then invoke "make" to compile the